aryanaryachoudhary/inhousehw/README.md

-A simple web-server application that scrapes specified information from a using the url of the website.
+A simple web-server application that scrapes specified information from a website using the url of the website.
 It then uses OpenAI API to generate a description of the website/company using the information being scraped.